Green Bay Pluit

 Green Bay Pluit is a mixed development complex with an area of about 12.5 ha, located at Pluit in North Jakarta, Indonesia.
 This super-block is built on the seafront, which has a Mall, 12 towers of apartment and condominium.
 It has a botanical garden of 3 ha area & water sports recreation facilities.
 Green Bay Pluit is developed by Agung Podomoro Land.

 Sea View Condominium has four towers, named as J, K, L and M. Bay View Apartment has 4 towers of E, F, G and H. Coast View Apartment has 4 towers known as A, B, C and D.

 Bay Walk Mall

 Bay Walk Mall is part of this complex, which is spread over lower 6 floors with 55,000 square meters floor space & has about 250 stores.
-From the Bandar Djakarta restaurant in the Bay Walk Mall, Apartemen Pantai Mutiara, Marina Condominium, and Regatta complex is visible.
+From the water front walkway area in the Bay Walk Mall, Apartemen Pantai Mutiara, Marina Condominium, and Regatta complex is visible.

 The shopping mall comprises six floors and a basement, which contains a parking lot.
 The basement houses Bay Walk Tunnel, which contains additional tenants and a water feature.
 There are two gardens accessible through the tunnel which also has parking space.
 There is also indoor parking connected to the main mall.
 Behind the main building is a waterfront where the nearby beach, Pantai Mutiara, can be seen.

+The Water Front also has a pier for speed boats to take tourists to the Kepulauan Seribu islands, located just in the Jakarta Bay region.

+The mall is located between the Muara Angke fishermen port at its west side and the National Electricity Company (PLN) power plant on its east side.